Quartz vs Quartzite: Choosing the Right Countertops

 Is engineered quartz the same as quartzite?

 Quartz, the mineral, serves as the primary ingredient in both natural quartzite and engineered quartz; however, their origins and compositions differ.
-Quartzite, a 100% natural stone, is formed through the metamorphism of sandstone and is composed entirely of minerals.
+Quartzite, a 100% Natural Stone, is formed through the metamorphism of sandstone and is composed entirely of minerals.
 On the other hand, engineered quartz is a man-made blend of crushed quartz and synthetic materials.

 Maintenance